-- Desktop analysis - Site investigation - Compilation of one draft and one final site screening / sensitivity report for the proposed project which adheres to, but is not limited to, the following: - o Initial Site Sensitivity Verification reporting requirements for environmental themes set out in Government Gazette No. 43110 which was promulgated on 20 March 2020 in terms of section 24(5)(a) and (h) of the NEMA, Act No. 107 of 1998 - o Identification and mapping of any discrepancies with the environmental sensitivity as identified on the national web based environmental screening tool. - Identification of sensitive areas to be avoided (including corresponding spatial data) and the determination of the respective buffers (if applicable) for each of the proposed development sites.

-- Recommendations for the layout and allowable development footprint from a surface water and aquatic biodiversity perspective (including corresponding spatial data). - Provide a list of potentially significant environmental impacts that may arise in the construction, operation and decommissioning phases of the project, including cumulative impacts; - A detailed impact assessment of each impact including: A pre-mitigation and post-mitigation impact assessment A list of essential mitigation measures and management interventions; - A summary table of all the impacts must be included and must show the post-mitigation significance ratings. - Recommendations regarding the areas to be utilised for wind technologies within the proposed project development sites from a biodiversity perspective (including corresponding spatial data).
+- Desktop analysis - Site investigation - Compilation of one draft and one final site screening / sensitivity report for the project which adheres to the following (this list is not exhaustive): - The Initial Site Sensitivity Verification reporting requirements for environmental themes set out in Government Gazette No. 43110 which was promulgated on 20 March 2020 in terms of section 24(5)(a) and (h) of the National Environmental Management Act, 1998 (Act No. 107 of 1998) (NEMA). - o Identification and mapping of any discrepancies with the environmental sensitivity as identified on the national web based environmental screening tool. - o Identification of sensitive areas to be avoided (including corresponding spatial data) and the determination of the respective buffers (if applicable) for each site. - o Initial recommendations for the layout and allowable development footprint from a surface water and aquatic biodiversity perspective (including corresponding spatial data). - Recommendations regarding the areas to be utilised for solar technologies within the project site from a surface water and aquatic biodiversity perspective (including corresponding spatial data) - Assess the potential impacts, based on a supplied methodology, including cumulative impacts and for pre-construction, construction, operations and decommissioning phases. - Provide mitigations regarding project related impacts, including engineering services that could negatively affect demarcated wetland areas. - Supply the client with geo-referenced GIS shape files of the wetland / riverine areas. - Provide one draft report for comment, with a maximum of two rounds of comments addressed per project phase (max of 2).